 Repeat the above operations on the remaining brake cylinders.

-Attention: When bleeding the brakes, constantly monitor the fluid level in the brake reservoir.
-It must not be allowed to fall too much, otherwise air may enter the system.
-Always use fresh brake fluid when topping up.
+Caution: When bleeding the brakes, constantly monitor the fluid level in the brake reservoir.
+Do not let it drop too much, as this may allow air to enter the system.
+Always use fresh brake fluid for topping up.

-After bleeding the system, the tank must be filled to the mark "max".
+After bleeding the system, the tank should be filled to the "max" mark.